Lovage

 Lovage (Levisticum officinale) solves a problem celery creates.
 Celery takes 120 days from seed to harvest, requires constant moisture, demands rich soil, and produces a mediocre yield under anything but ideal conditions.
 Lovage has a nearly identical flavor profile - strong, celery-like, with more intensity - it’s a perennial that comes back for decades in zones 4+, grows 4-6 feet tall at maturity, and tolerates imperfect conditions that would stress celery significantly.
 If you use celery primarily as an aromatic in cooking (soups, stocks, braises), lovage replaces it completely and is far easier to grow (USDA AMS Specialty Crop Market News, 2023).

-Every part of the plant is usable: the leaves as an herb (fresh or dried), the hollow stems as a celery substitute in cooking or eaten raw, the seeds as a spice with a flavor somewhere between celery seed and caraway, and the roots (in the first or second year) as a vegetable in European tradition.
-The flavor compound is primarily phthalides - the same class responsible for celery’s characteristic taste.
+A mature lovage plant is large.
+The first-year plant is modest and spends most of its energy building root mass.
+By year two or three it reaches 4-6 feet tall with hollow stems, deeply divided dark green leaves, and flat umbels of small yellow flowers in midsummer.
+Every part of the plant is usable: the leaves as an herb (fresh or dried), the hollow stems as a celery substitute, the seeds as a spice with a flavor between celery seed and caraway, and the roots (in the first or second year) as a vegetable in northern European tradition.

-The ROI case
+The ROI case - year by year

 Growing requirements

-Space plants 18-24 inches apart - at maturity, each plant needs that much room for its crown.
-Lovage tolerates partial shade (4 hours of direct sun) but produces more robust leaf growth in full sun.
-In hot climates (zones 7-8), afternoon shade helps prevent early bolting.
+Lovage tolerates partial shade (4 hours of direct sun) but produces more leaf growth in full sun.
+In zones 7-8, afternoon shade helps prevent early bolting during heat spikes.

 Water 1-1.5 inches per week.
 Consistent moisture produces tender, flavorful leaves; drought stress makes leaves bitter and accelerates flowering.

 After the first year, lovage requires almost no maintenance.
 Cut back dead stems in late fall or early spring.
-A light application of balanced fertilizer in early spring is sufficient.
-The plant goes dormant in winter and re-emerges in early spring, often before the last frost.
+A light application of balanced 10-10-10 fertilizer (or its organic equivalent) in early spring supports the season’s growth.
+That’s it.

 What goes wrong